 If you are struggling with credit cards and other unsecured debts get a free debt relief analysis and savings estimate.

 In addition to credit card relief legislation, the government has also stepped up to help consumers who have been hit by the sub-prime credit meltdown.
 The United States Department of Housing and Urban Development (HUD) assists consumers via a program call the FHA Secure loan program.
 This helps provide aid for homeowners who are facing possible foreclosure and may need to refinance a subprime credit mortgage.

 Federal Student Loan Consolidation

-In addition to federal economic relief aid, the state of Arkansas also has a variety of programs available to help consumers in need of assistance.
-Arkansas, like the federal government, does not have special credit card relief programs, grants, or consolidation loans to help consumers pay off their credit card debt obligations.
-However, for anyone who is experiencing financial difficulties - including low income families, the elderly, and those needing medical assistance - the state does offer several areas of support.
-These programs can help Arkansas residents in need of food, clothing, medical assistance, housing assistance and help paying utility bills.
-To learn more, visit the state of Arkansas' official Benefits page.
+In addition to federal economic relief aid, the state of Arkansas also has a variety of programs available to help consumers in need of relief.
+Arkansas, similar to the federal government, Arkansas does not have credit card relief programs, grants, or consolidation loans to help consumers pay off their credit card debt obligations.
+However, for individuals who are struggling - including low income families, the elderly, and those needing medical assistance the state does offer several areas of support.
+To learn more about these services, go to the state's homepage and click on the Benefits page.